Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 Texas Freedom steps into the saloon<br>
 MA "<i>gasp</i> <i>El soberano señorita!</i><br>
 TF "Mmmh, just the people I was lookin' for."<br>
 W "What the hell are you doin' here?
-Spit it out, or I'll make your jacket into swiss cheese."<br>
+Spit it out, or I'll make your hat into swiss cheese."<br>
 TF "Now, feller, no need to get uppidy.
 I'm here to exchange a few words, and nothin' else, if you don't mind."<br>
 A "What do you want?"<br>
 TF "I was informed that them Feds were roughin' up some folk back at Snakeflats.
 And I went to investigate myself."<br>